SSHage/rock-paper-scissors/README.md

 Still facing trouble in making the DOM method more intuitive to output the text that I want.

 5/5/22:
-Experimented with Fade in and Fade out effects.
-Unable to find out how to perform the effects.
+Attempted and failed to determine how to perform Fade in and Fade out effects.
 Unable to disable functionality of buttons after winner has been found.

-7/5/11:
+7/5/22:
+Completed: Added function to disable buttons after winner has been found.
-To disable multiple buttons, querySelectorAll has to be used together with forEach function.
+Learning: To disable multiple buttons, querySelectorAll has to be used together with forEach function.

+8/5/22:
+Completed: Added responsive image functionality.